Immune System Support

 Turkey tail mushroom is considered safe, with few side effects reported in research studies.

-Some people may experience digestive symptoms like gas, bloating and dark stools when taking turkey tail mushroom.
+Some people may experience digestive symptoms like gas and dark stools when taking turkey tail mushroom.

 Another potential side effect of consuming turkey tail mushroom is darkening of the fingernails (

 It is recommended to speak with your doctor before supplementing with turkey tail mushroom.

 Annanda Organics Turkey Tail Mushroom Extract is Dual Extracted using organic cane alcohol and Canadian Turkey Tail mushrooms from Northwestern Ontario. visit www.annandachaga.com for more details.